 Jessica Alazraki was born and raised in Mexico City, where she earned a bachelor’s degree in communication from Universidad Anáhuac.
 Since 1998, she’s been based in New York City.
 She also holds a diploma in graphic design from Parsons School of Design and a certificate in drawing and painting from the New York Academy of Art.
 Jessica has exhibited her work in four solo exhibitions in the United States and in over 50 group exhibitions in both Mexico and the United States.
 In 2018, she received the Award of Excellence from the Huntington Arts Council and an Honorable Mention Award from the Barrett Art Center.
 In 2019, she participated in the ARTWorks Fellowship at the Jamaica Center for Arts and Learning (JCAL) and was selected into the Creative Capital NYC “El Taller” in collaboration with the Hemispheric Institute.
 In 2020, Jessica completed the Trestle Art Space Residency Program, was awarded the New Work Grant by the Queens Art Fund, and won the Diane Etienne Founders Award from the Stamford Art Association and the MvVo AdArt Show winner.
 In 2021, she received the Emerging Artist Award from the Jackson's Painting prize, she was shortlisted for the Hopper Price Award and was a finalist for the Alexander Rutsch Award.
 Her work is featured in several publications including New American Paintings, No. 152, Northeast Issue.

-Her works are in important collections like the Hort Family Collection, the Rubell Family Collection, the Perez Art Museum Collection, the Lipson Collection, the Hornik Collection, the Whitley Collection, the 5M Collection, the Vascovitz Collection, the Gautereaux Collection and more.
+Her works are in important collections like the Hort Family Collection, the Rubell Family Collection, the Perez Art Museum Collection, the Lipson Collection, the Hornik Collection, the Whitley Collection, the 5M Collection, the Vascovitz Collection, the Gautereaux Collection the Straus Collection and more.
 Young Collectors include Leah Glimcher and Yasmin Gee among others.
 Public Commissions include The Bronx Animal Shelter and The Stanford Children's Hospital.